 Otherwise, you could choose a practice known as groupage (LCL), in which you share a container with other exporters.
 You to pay only for the space you need with groupage.
 Consult iContainers for rates and other important details.

-- Laem Chabang Laem Chabang, Thailand's largest port, is located about 16 miles north of Pattaya.
-It was the world's 22nd-busiest container port as of 2011.
-Much of Thailand's international shipping passes through Laem Chabang.
-This is the country's main deep-sea port, and covers an area of 2,572 acres, consisting of several minor ports with terminals for RORO, general cargo, containers, and passengers.
+The port of Laem Chabang, Thailand’s largest port, is located about 16 miles north of Pattaya.
+It was the world’s 22nd-busiest container port as of 2011.
+Much of Thailand’s international shipping passes through Laem Chabang.
+This is the country’s main deep-sea port, and covers an area of 2,572 acres, consisting of several minor ports with terminals for RORO, general cargo, containers, and passengers.

 The port of Songkhla features three berths and covers 271 acres.
 Its conventional cargo berth handles 600,000 tons each year, while its container berth handles 160,000 TEUs annually.
 The port is located at the entrance of Songkhla Lake in Singhanakorn District.
 Its major imports are equipment and reefers tuna, while its main export cargoes are rubber, frozen seafood, canned foods, and furniture.